 Thank you for your interest.
 We are not hiring at this time, nor are we taking interns.
 We will update this page if and when positions become available.

-Permission to reproduce Louise Bourgeois's art work or archival material must be requested and secured in advance through the Foundation's licensing agent, VAGA, Inc. (firstname.lastname@example.org).
-The copyright for images of Louise’s Bourgeois’s art, writings or archival material is held by The Easton Foundation.
+Permission to reproduce Louise Bourgeois's art work or archival material must be requested and secured in advance through the Foundation's licensing agent, VAGA at Artists Rights Society (email@example.com).
+The copyright for images of Louise Bourgeois’s art, writings and archival material is held by The Easton Foundation.